Outdoor Ethics and Leave No Trace

 Latest News

 This weekend course for individuals, ages 18 and up, who wish to guide units in developing a culture that effectively demonstrates responsible outdoor choices that reduce impacts of Scouting activities.
 It will also develop and expand the knowledge of Leave No Trace principles and skills.
-The couse will provide Sea Scouts, Venturers, Scouters, and Commissioners that successfully complete course requirements with recognition as a Leave No Trace Instructor (Level 1) in the BSA/Scouting America and the Leave No Trace (www.LNT.org) organizations.
+The course will provide Sea Scouts, Venturers, Scouters, and Commissioners that successfully complete course requirements with recognition as a Leave No Trace Instructor (Level 1) in the BSA/Scouting America and the Leave No Trace (www.LNT.org) organizations.

 Participants need to bring camping equipment, Annual Health and Medical Record (AHMR, Parts A, B1, and B2), and note-taking materials.
 Meals and course materials are included in the registration fee.
 Learn more and register online at https://mycouncil.danbeard.org/Event/14801.